wein.plus

 sensory

-In anatomy and physiology, the term (also sensory, sensory) is a generic term for various sensory modalities.
-It means "the reception of sensations by sensory organs" (sensor = feeler).
-Sensory testing means the olfactory, gustatory and optical analysis of an object by a person who is competent on the basis of his scientific and technological knowledge combined with regular practice.
-The sensory organs are areas of the cerebral cortex in which the sensory stimuli received by the receptors are perceived.
-The term organoleptic means the same thing.
+In anatomy and physiology, the term "sensory" (also known as "sensory" or "sensual") is a generic term for various sensory modalities.
+It refers to the reception and processing of sensations by the sensory organs.
+In a sensory test, the olfactory, gustatory and visual properties of an object are analysed.
+This is carried out by a person who is able to make such assessments based on their scientific and technological knowledge and regular practice.
+Sensory stimuli are perceived in the sensory organs, the areas of the cerebral cortex in which the stimuli received by the receptors are processed.

 Voices of our members